COD1995/personal/assets/courses/deeplearning/grl.md

 ## Introduction

-Graphs are powerful data structure (social networks, financial transactions and biological networks)
+Graphs are powerful data structure (social networks, financial transactions and biological networks).

+- social networks, people are the nodes and thir friendships constitute the edges.
+-